ThomasWangJiaxin/thomaswangjiaxin.github.io/_pages/about.md

 Jiaxin Wang is a Ph.D. candidate in Information Resource Management at Nanjing University.
 He holds a Bachelor of Management degree in Information Management and Information Systems from Donghua University.

-My research mainly focuses on blockchain, spanning the fields of **Information Systems (IS), Software Engineering (SE), Computer Science (CS), and Technology Philosophy/Ethics (TPE)**.
-Specifically, my work centers on the following four directions:
+My research mainly focuses on decentralized ecosystems, spanning the fields of **Information Systems (IS), Software Engineering (SE), Computer Science (CS), and Technology Philosophy/Ethics (TPE)**.
+Specifically, my work centers on the following three directions:

-**A. Blockchain Regulation**:
+**A. Cryptocurrency Regulation**:

 - Methodology: **Computational Design Science**

 - Research Question: To identify and track anomalous transactions and entity roles within cryptocurrency transaction data.
-This research addresses critical regulatory challenges such as anonymity and security in the crypto economy, with applications across various scenarios, including crypto casinos, the metaverse, blockchain gaming, and cryptocurrency terrorism financing.
+This research addresses critical regulatory challenges such as anonymity and security in the crypto economy, with applications across various scenarios, including crypto casinos, the metaverse, crypto gaming, and cryptocurrency terrorism financing.

 **B. Blockchain Open-Source Software**: